 Fraudulent activity on your credit file

 Contact the credit reference agency immediately if you see any activity on your credit file that you know you’re not responsible for.

 Somebody could be fraudulently using your identity and building up debt which you’ll be liable for.

-Make sure there is a ‘notice of correction’ on the file too, to make it explicitly clear that you were not the one at fault and thus that your credit score should not be negatively affected.
+Make sure the credit reference agency adds a notice of correction to your credit file.
+This makes it explicitly clear that you were not the one at fault and means your credit score should not be negatively affected.

 Consistently paying in full will have a positive effect on your credit score.

 With credit card debt, paying the minimum amount is better than missing a payment.
 But doing it repeatedly will negatively impact your score because it suggests you’re spending more than you earn.